holyjak/interactive-dev-wshop/README.md

 ### Preparation prior to the workshop

+You can either run the workshop app locally, which requires some setup, or you can run it in a Gitpod-provided remote development environment, with an in-browser VS Code.

+Follow the appropriate instructions below and then read briefly through the rest of this file.
+#### Variant 1: Local development

 Instal Docker (see the [requirements](https://code.visualstudio.com/docs/remote/containers#_system-requirements)), [VS Code](https://code.visualstudio.com/), and its [extension Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)\*.

 _\*) Note: Last tested with Calva 2.0.303_